bencikpeter/battleships/README.md

 PS: The Makefile uses standard c++14 and clang++.
 To change the compiler, you will have to change value of CXX variable in the Makefile on line 14.

+4. now your game should be compiled, binary is {your_path}/battleships/debug/battleships.out